zejnov/Journal/README.md

 ### What is this repository for? ###

-* Quick summary
-Journal for course, where you can create a list of students, add day of classes, add homeworks and print report
+* Journal for course, where you can create a list of students, add day of classes, add homeworks and print report
 * Version 1.01
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)